codesport/admin-panel/README.md

 This tutorial was created for Facebook's 2020 Developer's challenge.
 It guides the learner in the creation of a harvest inventory app for a family-owned organic farm in North Carolina called *Arroyo Family Farms*.

-The goal of this tutorial is to provide teh learner with a strong foundation in React.
+The goal of this tutorial is to provide a strong foundation in React.
 To this end, a discussion of basic and intermediate React development concepts is undertaken.
-Additional emphasis is placed on understanding **ESCM Script version 6 (ES6)** Javascript concepts required to develop proficiency as a React development developer.
+Additional emphasis is placed on understanding **ESCM Script version 6 (ES6)** additions to Javascript. concepts required to develop proficiency as a React development developer.

 The learner is guided in creating stateful and interactive [master-detail interface](https://www.google.com/search?q=what+is+a+master-detail+list%3F) with Create, Update, and Delete (CRUD) functionality.
 This application may be readily adpated to create variety of applications (e.g., online store, an addressbok, and a todo-list).